awsdocs/aws-cpp-developer-guide/doc_source/examples-s3-buckets.rst

 Delete a Bucket
 ===============

-Use the |s3client| object :methodname:`DeleteBucket` method, passing it a :classname:`DeleteBucketRequest` object that is set with the name of the bucket to delete. *The bucket must be empty or an error will result*.
+Use the |s3client| object :functionname:`DeleteBucket` method, passing it a :classname:`DeleteBucketRequest` object that is set with the name of the bucket to delete. *The bucket must be empty or an error will result*.